Top results

 You can also consider opportunities for children make use of the skills learned in different subjects.

-For example, you might give thought to how data handling techniques learned in maths can be applied to design questionnaires, tallies, tables or graphs; and how features of persuasive arguments or non-chronological reports learned about in English can be used by pupils to share their fieldwork findings.
+For example, you might give thought to how data handling techniques learned in maths can be applied to design questionnaires, tallies, tables or graphs; and how features of persuasive arguments or non-chronological reports learned about in English can be used by pupils to share their geography fieldwork findings.

 Geography fieldwork investigation

-In undertaking fieldwork, children should be encouraged to adopt an ‘enquiry approach’, where investigation questions are driven by a genuine ‘need to know’.
+In undertaking geography fieldwork, children should be encouraged to adopt an ‘enquiry approach’, where investigation questions are driven by a genuine ‘need to know’.

 Support pupils to answer questions using evidence in the form of numerical data, observations, and opinions from people or other artefacts, and to use geographical skills to analyse, describe, classify, and explain findings and patterns.